 The Virginia Department of Corrections (VADOC) permits search by inmate first and last name or inmate identification number.
 You can further filter results by inserting inmate middle name, alias, location, release date, age range, gender, and race.

-The Washington State Department of Corrections (WA DOC) allows users to search by prisoner first name, prisoner last name, and WA DOC identification number.
+The Washington State Department of Corrections (WA DOC) allows users to search by prisoner first name, last name, and WA DOC identification number.
 The search portal limits its results to current prisoners only.

 The West Virginia Division of Corrections and Rehabilitation (WVDOCR) allows search by OID identification number, last name, and first name.
 You can also search by inputting the first four OID numbers or the first three first name and last name letters.
 Additionally, you can search for West Virginia jail detainees by inserting the prisoner’s last name (full or partial) and first name (optional).

-The Wisconsin Department of Corrections (WDOC) inmate search tool permits query by last name, first name, middle initial, race, birth year, gender, age range, address (i.e., city, zip code range, county), and DOC identification number.
+The Wisconsin Department of Corrections (WDOC) inmate search tool permits queries by last name, first name, middle initial, race, birth year, gender, age range, address (i.e., city, zip code range, county), and DOC identification number.
 You can also restrict your search to registered sex offenders and whether the offender is actively incarcerated or under active community supervision.

 The Wyoming Department of Corrections (WDOC) allows search using WDOC number, inmate last name, inmate first name, age, and gender.